 Ross Hauser, MD.

 If you suffer from Hypermobile Ehlers-Danlos Syndrome you will likely not need to be told of the complexity of diagnosis and treatment.
 You yourself are probably a very complex case.
 This article will focus on understanding possible treatments and identifying what may or may not help you.
-As people with Hypermobile Ehlers-Danlos Syndrome also suffer from issues of self-doubt because some of their doctors don’t believe them and they suffer from clinical level depression, we hope some of the information in this article will help reassure you that many doctors are trying to help.
+As people with Hypermobile Ehlers-Danlos Syndrome also suffer from issues of self-doubt because some of their doctors don’t believe them and they suffer from clinical-level depression, we hope some of the information in this article will help reassure you that many doctors are trying to help.

 Your story is unfortunately a familiar story.

 Many people that reach out to us have a story, as you will read this article you will find that their story sounds a lot like your story.
 You may be part of a support group or have researched on your own searching for “how do other people deal with this?”
-Some of these people, as you will read or may have found, have very complex medical histories and a dwindling realistic expectation that they can ever achieve a significant level of pain relief, more sustained and long-term treatment effectiveness, a little better quality-of-life.
+Some of these people, as you will read or may have found, have very complex medical histories and a dwindling realistic expectation that they can ever achieve a significant level of pain relief, more sustained and long-term treatment effectiveness, and a little better quality of life.

 A story – My doctors are at a loss to offer me anything at this point